 Education for sustainability

-Education for Sustainability – also known as Education for Sustainable Development – is an approach to education that develops the capabilities of people to create more sustainable ways of life.
-It is a high level vision for rethinking education – its purposes, methods and content – in light of the challenges societies are facing and the need for an educational response.
+This approach to education develops the capabilities of people to create more sustainable ways of life.
+It means rethinking the aims, methods and content of education, to address the challenges societies are facing and the need for responses in every industry and sector.